Optimal collision-energy range for realizing macroscopic high-baryon-density matter: Abstract

 \section{Abstract}

-We investigate the volume and lifetime of the high baryon-density matter created in heavy-ion collisions and estimate the optimal collision energy to realize the high baryon-density region over a large spacetime volume.
+We investigate the volume and lifetime of the high baryon-density matter created in heavy-ion collisions and estimate the optimal collision-energy range to realize the high baryon-density region over a large spacetime volume.
 We simulate central collisions of gold ions for the center-of-mass energy per nucleon pair $\sqsNN=2.4\,\mathchar`-\,19.6\;{\rm GeV}$ with a microscopic transport model JAM.
-We discover that the optimal collision energy is around $\sqsNN=3\,\mathchar`-\,4\;{\rm GeV}$, where a baryon density exceeding three times the normal nuclear density is realized with a substantially large spacetime volume.
+We discover that the optimal range is around $\sqsNN=3\,\mathchar`-\,5\;{\rm GeV}$, where a baryon density exceeding three times the normal nuclear density is realized with a substantially large spacetime volume.
 Higher and lower energies are disfavored due to short lifetime and low density, respectively.
 We also point out that event-by-event fluctuations of the spacetime density profile are large, indicating the importance of the event selection in the experimental analysis.

 {\it Introduction.}---\ Exploring the properties of matter at extremely high baryon densities that exceed several times the normal nuclear density $\rho_0 \approx 0.17\;{\rm fm}^{-3}$ is one of the most exciting frontiers in current physics.
-Such a high density environment is realized in, for example, the core of neutron stars.
-Recent remarkable progress in the observation of neutron stars through gravitational waves from binary neutron-star mergers~\cite{LIGOScientific:2017vwq,*LIGOScientific:2017ync,*LIGOScientific:2018cki,*LIGOScientific:2018hze} and pulsar X-rays~\cite{Miller:2019cac,*Miller:2021qha,*Riley:2019yda,*Riley:2021pdl} provides valuable information for constraining the equation of state of the dense matter~\cite{MUSES:2023hyz}.
+Such high-density environment is realized in, for example, the core of neutron stars and the core-collapse supernovae.
+Recent remarkable progress in the observation of neutron stars through gravitational waves from binary neutron-star mergers~\cite{LIGOScientific:2017vwq,*LIGOScientific:2017ync,*LIGOScientific:2018cki,*LIGOScientific:2018hze} and pulsar X-rays~\cite{Miller:2019cac,*Miller:2021qha,*Riley:2019yda,*Riley:2021pdl} is providing valuable information for constraining the equation of state of the dense matter~\cite{MUSES:2023hyz}.
 The form of matter in such extreme conditions is determined by quantum chromodynamics (QCD) --- the theory of strong interaction --- and is expected to have rich phase structure~\cite{Fukushima:2010bq}.
 Unveiling their properties is one of the ultimate goals of nuclear physics.
 Experimental inputs are crucial to achieve this, since the first-principle lattice-QCD calculation is difficult due to the notorious sign problem~\cite{Nagata:2021ugx} and the low-energy effective models, such as the chiral effective theory, become invalid when the baryon density exceeds about $2\rho_0$~\cite{Tews:2018kmu,Drischler:2021kxf,Koehn:2024set}.